 Barbuda is part of a three-island state with Antigua and Redonda.
 After independence in 1981 Antigua and Barbuda remained a monarchy with Queen Elizabeth II as the Head of State and her representative in the state is the Governor General, presently Dame Louise Lake-Tack.

 Parliament, situated in St Johns, Antigua, consists of the House of Representatives and the Senate, and Representatives (or MPs) are elected by popular vote from sixteen constituencies in Antigua, and one in Barbuda.
 A general election must be held within five years of the previous one.
 Senators are appointed by the Governor General on the advice of the Prime Minister and the Leader of the Opposition.
 The Prime Minister heads a Cabinet of Ministers who administer the State and all legislation is introduced in the House of Representatives and then passed to the Senate for review and assent - this form of Government is modelled on the British Parliamentary System.

 On June 12th 2014 the Antigua Barbuda Labour Party won a landslide victory over the UPP government to take control of fourteen seats in Antigua and the one seat in Barbuda, where Arthur Nibbs beat Trevor Walker by one vote.
-Gaston Brown is now the Prime Minister.
-Gaston Brown is the new leader of the opposition party, the ALP, after the Bird family lost the 2004 election.
-Trevor Walker represents Barbuda as our MP in the House of Representatives, while Mackenzie Frank and Adrian Lee sit as Barbuda's Senators.
+Gaston Brown is now the Prime Minister, the first time for ABLP since the Bird family lost the 2004 election.
+Arthur Nibbs represents Barbuda as our MP in the House of Representatives, and Adrian Lee sits as Barbuda's Senator.
 Antigua and Barbuda is a member of the Caribbean Community (CARICOM) and joined the Caribbean Single Market and the Caribbean Court of Justice on 30 June 2006.